veewee/veewee.github.io/app/_posts/2016-12-21-optimizing-php-performance-by-fq-function-calls.md

     As you can see, performance killers can hide in small corners.
     I'm glad to see how this little tweet can get this much feedback from the community in no time.
     Let's hope that a good solution for this performance problem will be added to PHP soon so that we can easily speed up our applications even more.
-    Now that the secret behind this optimization is revevealed, I am looking forward to discover more of these little performance killers.
+    Now that the secret behind this optimization is revealed, I am looking forward to discover more of these little performance killers.
 </p>